(Last updated: July 12, 2019)

 When a computation requests a large multiply, the framework walks the global table to select an algorithm object.
 Then it uses it to perform the large multiply.
 The overhead of this entire process is made negligible by short-circuiting small multiplications directly to the basecase algorithm.

 This global algorithm table is customized on a per-processor basis.
 And there are separate tables for each of the computing modes since not all of the algorithms have implementations for the out-of-core computation modes (Swap Mode and MRFM).

 Historically, the largest multiplication that y-cruncher has ever done have been part of the Pi world record computations.
-Each of these correspond to the "Final Multiply" step in the respective Pi computation.
+This happens during the "Final Multiply" step in the respective Pi computation.
 This "Final Multiply" is the only full-sized multiplication in the entire Pi computation.

 |Size (N x N decimal digits)||Type||Date Finished||Who||y-cruncher Version||Algorithm||Time|